-We have formed an Elected Member Social Care Commission to investigate the impact of Covid-19 on people (adults aged 18+), their families and communities and what this tells us about the role our communities should play in supporting people to live independently at home.
+In September 2020 we established our Elected Member Commission to investigate the impact of Covid-19 on people (adults aged 18+), their families and communities and what this tells us about the role our communities play in supporting people to live independently at home.

-We are looking for real ‘eye-witness’ accounts from people or organisations which tell the story of the pandemic and how it was felt by people with adult social care needs and the role our communities have played in supporting them.
+We asked for eye-witness accounts from people or organisations which told the story of the pandemic so far and how it was felt by people with adult social care needs and their carers and the role our communities have played in supporting them.

 North West ADASS is an organisation which represents the region’s 23 local authorities and supports the improvement of adult social care services for people across the region.

 File name: NW-Elected-Member-Commission-November-2020-Highlight-Report.pdf

 File size: 542 KB